 Follow the IRIS guidelines for staging and treating CKD

-The International Renal Interest Society (IRIS) chronic kidney disease (CKD) guidelines show that SDMA is a more reliable marker for kidney function.6 Watch these short videos on diagnosing, staging, and treating CKD.
+The International Renal Interest Society (IRIS) chronic kidney disease (CKD) guidelines recognize the importance of SDMA for both diagnosis and treatment.7

 Two options: same reliable results

 The in-house Catalyst SDMA Test for use with the Catalyst One and Catalyst Dx chemistry analyzers